NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 The same trade-offs apply as in XML, but JSON developers may lean more towards inclusion rather than referencing based on implementation effort required.
 Again, NIEM _never_ requires you to do referencing.

+Additionally, while referencing is part of XML Schema, it is _not_ part of JSON Schema.
+Checking that the `@id` values match up needs to be done with a JSON-LD validator.

 ___
 ## Roles
 - Modeling some objects as specialized things gets complicated
 - Roles are, well, roles that objects play
 	- People, organizations, items are the major ones
 - Roles reference the objects playing the role
-	- Objects can thus play multiple roles
+	- An objects can thus play multiple roles, because multiple role objects can point to it
-- Roles can also just include the object playing the role
+- Roles can also just include the object playing the role, as with associations
 - Roles contain other information about the role
 - Examples:
 	- `j:CrashPerson` ([SSGT](https://tools.niem.gov/niemtools/ssgt/SSGT-GetProperty.iepd?propertyKey=o4-45q)/[Wayfarer](http://niem5.org/wayfarer/j/CrashPerson.html))